 Documents exist to support and guide staff, volunteers, and hall users.
-Creation or amendments to Policy documents will require approval by THVCC These documents can be found on the Hall website and in hard copy within the document folder kept in the hall kitchen, namely:-
+Creation or amendments to Policy documents will require approval by THVCC.
+These documents can be found on the Hall website and in hard copy within the document folder kept in the hall kitchen, namely

-- Cleaning and maintenance schedules.
+- Cleaning and maintenance schedules

-- General, fire and Covid Risk assessments.
+- General, fire and risk assessments

-- Covid cleaning guidance.
+- Specific cleaning guidance e.g public health issue such as Covid

-- Health and Safety certificates.
+- Health and safety checklist

-- Food Hygiene certificate.
+- Food hygiene guidance

-- PAT testing and any other related electrical information.
+- PAT testing and any other related electrical information

-- An inventory of equipment and sundries available.
+- An inventory of equipment and sundries available